carougen/carougen/README.md

 - **Tools:** Git, Wireshark, Metasploit, Burp Suite and many others that are needed.

 ## 📚 Education
 - **ENSIMAG** - Engineering degree in computer science and applied mathematics with a specialization in cybersecurity.
+- **KULeuven** - Exchange year in cryptography, with courses in cybersecurity, network security, and secure systems.
 - **ESISAR** - Preparatory class in computer science, network and mathematics.
 - **Personnal learning** - HackTheBox, RootMe.

 ## 📝 Projects
 - **Graphical Interface :** Designing a graphical interface library from scratch (The project is private because of the school).
 - **[AES](https://github.com/nolancarougepro/AES-Esisar-2A) :** Implementation of the AES encryption algorithm.
+- **[Bitcoin-like blockchain](https://github.com/carougen/BlockChain-KUL-M1) :** Implementation of a simplified blockchain inspired by Bitcoin, including transaction validation and block mining mechanisms.
+- **[Homomorphic RLWE](https://github.com/carougen/HomomorphicRLWE-KUL-M1) :** Exploration of Ring Learning With Errors (RLWE) for homomorphic encryption, focusing on secure computations over encrypted data.
+- **[Disequations and ZK](https://github.com/carougen/Disequation-KUL-M1) :** Implementation of zero-knowledge proofs based on disequations, highlighting cryptographic protocols for privacy-preserving authentication.
-- **[Brainfuck](https://github.com/nolancarougepro/Brainfuck-Ensimag-1A) :** Interpreter and compiler to C and Python for the brainfuck language.
+- **[Brainfuck](https://github.com/nolancarougepro/Brainfuck-Ensimag-1A) :** Interpreter and compiler to C and Python for the Brainfuck language.

 ## 💼 Experience
 - **Projects :** All projects under study.